-Sentinel's goal is to prepare the students prior to entry into regular classes, and to support them in integrated classes.
+Sentinel's goal is to prepare the students before entering regular classes and to support them in integrated classes.
 As well, additional ELL time will be spent on introducing students to the societal norms and expectations of the community, province, and country.